erlerobot/erle_gitbook/en/mavproxy.md

 # MAVProxy: A UAV ground station software package for MAVLink based systems

 MAVProxy is a fully-functioning Ground Control Station for UAV's (Unmanned Aerial Vehicles).
-The intent is for a minimalist, portable and extendable GCS for any UAV supporting the MAVLink protocol.
+The intent is for a minimalist, portable and extendable Ground Control Station (GCS) for any UAV supporting the MAVLink protocol.

 ### Features: